iamsaief/everyday-js/README.md

 ### Conditional Statements :

 This is one of the core concept.
-We allmost use it everywhere 😉.
+We use it almost everywhere 😉.
 Lets see some example,

 -   _if-else_ statement